Ash Regan calls for SNP members to be able to change vote in the leadership contest

 Over the weekend calls from other figures in the party argued for the race to restart amid concerns over transparency and trust in the process.

-In a statement today, Ms Regan said the move to allow members to change their minds could be arranged through a provision in the online Mi-Voice system being used by the party.
+In a statement today, Ms Regan said the move to allow members to change their minds could be arranged via the online Mi-Voice system being used by the party.
+She went on to back the integrity of the contest.

+READ MORE: Salmond claims Murrell and SNP 'systematically lied' over member stats

+She said the proposal would allow people happy with their vote to remain with that decision while enabling others to change their minds.

 "Due to the volatile nature of recent events Ash Regan has held off from media to forge a path forward in conjunction with SNP HQ," she said.